FoliFF/FoliFF-JS-App/README.md

-# FoliFF-JS-App
+# FoliFF-JS-Pokemon-App
- Hisham Olof Janssons JavaScript app
-Learning how to use Javascript
+ Hisham Olof Janssons JavaScript app which is a pokemondex app and will be used for learning on how to use Javascript.

-# Pokemon dex App
- This will be app that show details of pokemon like in a dex like in the pokemon games

 # Tools
 - HTML